 Last month we told you about the dog-friendly rowing boats at Hollow Ponds.
-Today we add one more water-based experience for your dog-friendly adventures inspiration list.
+Today we add one more water-based experience for your dog-friendly adventures inspiration list, that we were invited to try.
 This time, it is one far more relaxing than rowing: hiring a dog-friendly electric boat and going for an adventure on the Regent’s Canal!

 GoBoat London’s dog-friendly boats on the Regent’s Canal